Skip to content

 Inline editors also support:

-Raw request bodies open in a dedicated text area.
+Text-heavy request bodies open in a dedicated text area.

 • Ctrl+S saves